labbsr0x/go-horse/README.md

 ##### 3.4.
 Environment variables in JS filters

-All env vars are avaliable in javascript filters scope.
+All env vars are available in javascript filters scope.
 You can list them by calling `ctx.listVars` method.
 They are have an 'ENV_' prefix.

 ##### 3.5.
 Passing a token in DOCKER_HOST url